A Whipple $_7F_6$ formula revisited: Galois representations associated to hypergeometric data

 Since $\det \rho = \chi_\rho \epsilon_\ell|_{G(N(c,f))}$, the degree-1 sub-representation of $\text{Sym}^2 \rho_{\{\alpha_3(c),\beta_3(f);\l\},\ell}|_{G(N(c,f))}$ is $\epsilon_\ell^2|_{G(N(c,f))}$. \end{proof}

-\begin{proof}[Proof of Theorem \ref{thm:main}]Below we fix a pair $(c,f)$ in \eqref{eq:7pair} and drop the reference to $c, f$ when there is no danger of confusion, and fix a prime $\ell$.
+\begin{proof}[Proof of Theorems \ref{thm:LLT2main} and \ref{thm:main}]Below we fix a pair $(c,f)$ such that $HD_1(c,f)$ and $HD_2(c,f)$ are primitive and drop the reference to $c, f$ when there is no danger of confusion.
+Fix a prime $\ell$.
 Using Lemma \ref{lem:6P5(1)}, we have, at a prime ideal $\wp$ of $\Z[\zeta_M, 1/M\ell]$,

-Recall that finite dimensional semisimple representations of a group of any size are determined by their traces (see \cite[(27.13)]{CR} by Curtis and Reiner).
-We will use \eqref{eq:P(HD1)} to obtain an isomorphism between two Galois representations of $G(N)$ with difference origins.
+Recall that finite dimensional semisimple representations {over fields of characteristic zero} of a group of any size are determined by their traces (see \cite[(27.13)]{CR} by Curtis and Reiner).
+We will use \eqref{eq:P(HD1)} to obtain an isomorphism between two Galois representations of $G(N)$ with different origins.
 For the left hand side, recall from Theorem \ref{thm:Katz} that $\Tr \rho_{HD_1,\ell}(\Frob_\wp)=-\phi_\wp(-1) \P(HD_1;\kappa_\wp)$.